stefwalter/authorized-kube-keys/README.md

 The tool doesn't yet have a way to add/remove keys.
 Look in the examples directory for some ```kubectl patch``` JSON you can use.

+This proof of concept places keys in the ```metadata.annotations``` Node data.
+Some further work here: https://github.com/kubernetes/kubernetes/pull/23811